MA/PhD in Learning Technologies

-The MA/PhD track in Learning Technologies prepares students to conduct research and engage in technology-related practices in higher education, K-12, and business settings.
+The MA/PhD track in learning technologies prepares students to conduct research and engage in technology-related practices in higher education, K-12, and business settings.
 Core focus areas include learning analytics, K-12 technology integration, online distance learning, and multimedia design and development.

 Curriculum

-Coursework in Learning Technologies includes hands-on learning and use of current technologies, development of technological solutions, consideration of theory and research, and conducting educational research.
+Coursework in learning technologies includes hands-on learning and use of current technologies, development of technological solutions, consideration of theory and research, and conducting educational research.

-The MA in Learning Technologies is designed for students interested in a stronger research orientation compared to those who pursue the MEd degree in Learning Technologies.
+The MA in learning technologies is designed for students interested in a stronger research orientation compared to those who pursue the MEd degree in learning technologies.
 Students complete a thesis (plan A) or a final paper (plan B).
-View the required courses in the graduate catalog under subplan “Learning Technologies.”
+View the required courses in the graduate catalog under subplan "learning technologies."

 The PhD experience is based upon your research interests with your faculty adviser.
-To view the curriculum requirements in detail visit the course catalog and look under the program subplan "Learning Technologies" .
+To view the curriculum requirements in detail visit the course catalog go to Requirements, go to program sub-plan, and scroll down to Learning Technologies.

 Research opportunities